 Boone County Master Gardeners (BCMG), in cooperation with the Cooperative Extension Service of Boone County and Purdue University, promote sound gardening practices and provide research-based information to increase the knowledge and pleasure of gardening for the community and its members.

 In keeping with that mission, BCMG funds and awards grants for special gardening/horticulture/agricultural projects which promote educational experiences within the community.
 This is an important part of our relationship within Boone County.
 You must be a Boone County resident to apply.

-We are pleased to announce the 2023 recipients of the Boone County Master Gardeners grants: the Zionsville Cultural District Dahlia Society and the Junior Master Gardeners for Teen Challenge.
+Our 2023 recipients of the Boone County Master Gardeners grants were: the Zionsville Cultural District Dahlia Society and the Junior Master Gardeners for Teen Challenge.